Ada-Developers-Academy/js-express-blog/README.md

 1. Understand structure of express applications
 2. Make initial Post tests pass
 3. Add comments to posts - how should they associate?
+4. Add Database (relational)
-4. Style how you see fit!
+5. Style how you see fit!